Federal Cybersecurity

 BOD 22-01 requires agencies to remediate catalog entries and report remediation status to CISA through the CDM program dashboard.
 Agencies must confirm actual remediation, not scheduled remediation.
 A change ticket with a planned patch date does not satisfy the directive.
 The CDM dashboard reflects whether the vulnerability has been addressed on the affected systems.
 CISA has visibility into the gap between what agencies report and what their CDM data shows.

 The audit fix.
 Set up an automated alert for every new CISA KEV catalog addition.
 Tools including Tenable.io, Qualys, and Rapid7 maintain direct KEV catalog integrations that flag affected assets within hours of a new catalog entry.
 Assign a named owner for KEV tracking separate from your general vulnerability management queue.
 When a new entry appears, run a targeted scan for the affected software across your full asset inventory within 48 hours.
-Document the scan results, affected system count, patch status, and remediation timeline in your POA&M before the CDM reporting cycle.
+Document the scan results, affected system count, patch status, and remediation timeline in your Plan of Action and Milestones (POA&M) before the CDM reporting cycle.
 Remediation confirmation to CISA requires completed patches, not open tickets.

 CISA KEV Catalog Mechanics: How Vulnerabilities Get Added